earthly/website/blog/_posts/2021-02-19-what-is-buildkit-and-what-can-i-do-with-it.md

 One use we covered was changing the output type.
 We can use BuildKit to export tars and local file systems.
 We also use `pstree` and `mitmProxy` to watch how buildkitd forks processes and make network requests.

 There is much more to learn, though.
-BuildKit is behind the `docker buildx` multiplatform build feature and supports the ability to have multiple workers execute builds in parallel.
+BuildKit is behind the `docker buildx` multi-platform build feature and supports the ability to have multiple workers execute builds in parallel.
 BuildKit also supports caching, different frontends, docker-compose builds, faster multi-stage builds, and several other features.

 In a future article, we will cover creating a custom frontend and leaving the Dockerfile syntax behind.